Basic information on the Group

-The Board of Directors approved the financial statements for disclosure on 11 February 2016.
+The Board of Directors approved the financial statements for disclosure on 9 February 2017.
 According to the Finnish Limited Liability Companies Act, shareholders have the opportunity to approve or reject the financial statements at the General Meeting of Shareholders held after publication.
 It is also possible to amend the financial statements at the General Meeting of Shareholders.

 The figures in the financial statements are independently rounded.

 The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards, IFRS.
-The IAS and IFRS standards and SIC and IFRIC interpretations in effect on 31 December 2015 have been applied.
+The IAS and IFRS standards and SIC and IFRIC interpretations in effect on 31 December 2016 have been applied.
 International Financial Reporting Standards refer to the standards and their interpretations approved for application in the EU in accordance with the procedure stipulated in EU regulation (EU) no 1606/2002 and embodied in Finnish accounting legislation and the statutes enacted under it.
 The notes to the consolidated financial statements also comply with Finnish accounting and company legislation.

 The Group adopted IFRS accounting principles during 2005 and in this connection applied IFRS 1 (First-time adoption), the transition date being 1 January 2004.

 The consolidated financial statements are based on the purchase method of accounting unless otherwise specified in the accounting principles below.
-Figures in the tables in the financial statements are presented in millions of euros.
+Figures in the tables in the financial statements are presented in thousands of euros.

 The Group’s parent company, Alma Media Corporation (corporate ID code FI19447574, called Almanova Corporation until 7 November 2005) was established on 27 January 2005.
 The company acquired the shares of the previous Alma Media Corporation (corporate ID code FI14495809) during 2005.
 The acquisition has been treated in the consolidated accounts as a reverse acquisition based on IFRS 3.
 This means that the acquiring company was the old Alma Media Corporation and the company being acquired was the Group’s current legal parent company, Almanova Corporation.
 The net fair value of the assets, liabilities and contingent liabilities on the acquisition date did not differ from their carrying values in the company’s accounts.
 The acquisition cost was equivalent to the net fair value of the assets, liabilities and contingent liabilities and therefore no goodwill was created by the acquisition.
 The accounting principles adopted for the reverse acquisition apply only to the consolidated financial statements.

-Impact of standards adopted during 2015
+Impact of standards adopted during 2016

-The Group has adopted the following new standards and interpretations from 1 January 2015 onwards:
+The Group has adopted the following new standards and interpretations from 1 January 2016 onwards:

+Annual Improvements to IFRSs 2012–2014.
 Through the Annual Improvements procedure, small and less urgent amendments to the standards are collected and implemented together once a year.
-The effects of the amendments vary by standard, but they had no material effect on the consolidated financial statements.
+Their impacts vary standard by standard, but they have not had a material effect on the consolidated financial statements.